-Bring the harvest season inside with these pumpkin decorating ideas from Ten Thousand Villages: Pumpkin-shaped lanterns, planters, ornaments and more—always handmade and always fair trade.
+Bring the harvest season inside with these halloween decorating ideas from Ten Thousand Villages: Pumpkin-shaped lanterns, planters, ornaments and more—always handmade and always fair trade.

 Fair Trade Halloween Ideas